All Episodes

 This is a field traditionally dominated by women.

-But at the uh at the school, this University of Georgia, at their College of Family and Consumer Sciences, Brandon Esco is part of a growing trend.
+But at the school, this University of Georgia, at their College of Family and Consumer Sciences, Brandon Esco is part of a growing trend.

 Five years ago, only about 10% of the college students were men.

-Last year, nearly a third of the 1,700 students.
+Last year, nearly a third of the 1,700 students, this is home ech.

 We're talking home ech.

-They've just renamed it, but you know, when you when you if family and consumer science is home economics.
+But you know, when you, when you, family and consumer science is home economics.

-It's what the girls were taken when we were in shop class learning how to saw and use jack planes and all of that.
+It's what the girls were taking when we were in shop class learning how to saw and use jack planes and all of that.

-Well, I know a lot of women that have failed home ec.
+Well, I know a lot of women that have failed home ech.

 I think I've known them personally.

-Nevertheless, it's home ec, and now nearly one third of the 1,700 students, roughly 40% of the tenure track faculty were men.
+And now nearly one-third of the 1,700 students, roughly 40% of the tenure-track faculty, were men.

-Experts say even the moniker home ecos is outdated.
+Experts say even the moniker home ech itself is outdated.

 Many schools have changed their program titles to such terms as human sciences to reflect a broader nature.

-You know, back in my day growing up, a window washer was a window washer today, vision control coordinator.
+You know, back in my day growing up, a window washer was a window washer.

 That's still a window washer.